Plimoth Patuxet

 Southeastern Massachusetts is cranberry central.
 There are dozens of working bogs in the area and I spend a lot of time walking the dog on the paths around them.
 More often than not I bring a camera.

 Here’s a small collection of bog shots taken over the course of this year, including some this week.
-I always enjoy the colors and how they change across the seasons.
+I always enjoy the colors and how they change across the seasons, and even the time of day.

 Under the Golden Dome